CpanelInc/ea-modsec2-rules-owasp-crs/DESIGN.md

    * if `ea-apache24-mod_security2` is installed show a row for each `<PREFIX>-modsec2-rules-<ORGANIZATION>-<RULESET NAME>` package available
    * for each `ea-modsec<DIGITS>` that is installed show a row for each `<PREFIX>-modsec<DIGITS>-rules-<ORGANIZATION>-<RULESET NAME>` package available
    * each row should have an install/uninstall button (depending on its current state)
+   * we could instead use the existing pattern and show each RPM that is available but uninstalled as a row that says “this is not installed” and has an install button
 2. _if they currently have our voodoo YAML bit enabled_: give them a “switch to the new hotness” button that installs the RPM (the RPM removes the voodoo bits)
 3. _if they do not have our voodoo YAML bit enabled_: do not show the “want to install it?” thing (should not even have a row):
 4. _if they try to install our voodoo via the YAML file_: it should error
+5. The table that shows vendors, when it gets to an RPM based rule set:
+  * Updates: should be disabled/clear that this is moot (ZC-7305 has a patch that makes it “RPM: Always Updated”)
+  * Delete: should take them to the EA4 provision screen (ZC-7305 has a patch that does that)

 ## Child Documents